The Bible in pop culture

 The premise has genuine biblical precedent — divine appearance in apparently ordinary human form is recorded several times in the OT.

-Read the full entry → - Invented Literature · 1995
+Read the full entry → - Misused Literature · 1995

 Left Behind — The Rapture